FoundationMedicineInc/oracle-sage/README.md

       mine: 'physician_id',
       theirs: 'patient_id'
     },
-    model: 'Patient' // what model to cast in to when results are returned }
+    model: 'patients' // what model to cast in to when results are returned }
 }, {
   primaryKey: "id"